OmniBrowser GuideBook

 Reset Scale: Click on Reset Scale to go back to the default visualization of the plot.

-Save as image: Export the current visualization of the canvas as a png-formatted file.
+Save as image: Export the current visualization of the canvas as a png file.

 Add to report button is in the upper right corner of each downloadable image.
 Click the button to add the image to the report.